 In November 2018 the Austrian Supreme Administrative Court ruled that the Austrian “Use and Enjoyment Rule” provisions are in line with both national and EU law.
 Therefore, both services mentioned in the introduction are subject to VAT in Austria resulting in both input VAT incurred and VAT payable for the foreign telecommunication provider.

 However, it is still unclear whether the “Use and Enjoyment Rule” also applies to cases where a comparable taxation exists in the foreign country.
-The Austrian tax authorities are apparently not making a distinction in this regard.
-While the aforementioned ruling does not expressly address the issue of a VAT , it is important to note the telecommunication provider in the case at hand is based in Saudi Arabia and VAT was only introduced years after the services in question were performed.
+Apparently the Austrian tax authorities are not making a distinction in this regard.
+While the aforementioned ruling does not expressly address the issue of VAT , it is important to note the telecommunication provider in the case at hand is based in Saudi Arabia and VAT was only introduced years after the services in question were performed.